Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

 The values specified set the software limits for axis travel in the specified direction.
 The axis limits you set are also the positions assumed when an endstop is triggered.

+The min/max axis positions are +/- (2^31 - 1) microsteps.
+Position accuracy will start to suffer when the positions are outside approx. +/- 2^24 microsteps, because it is held and calculated as a 32-bit float.
+See also this note on [maximum length of moves](/User_manual/Reference/Gcodes#maximum-length-of-moves) in the G1 Gcode entry.

 The M208 minimum Z value applies to deltas.
 The M208 XY min/max and Z max values don't.